techcommdude/GoogleSearch/README.md

 This site attempts resembles the aesthetics, style and functionality of the Google Search main page, Google Image Search, and Google Advanced Search.

-Some of the technologies used:
+Some of the technologies used when building this project:

 * Visual Studio Code
 * Git